mxagar/project_compilation/README.md

-# Mikel Sagardia - Project Portfolio
+# Mikel Sagardia %mdash; Project Portfolio

 This repository compiles links to some of the projects I have worked on or I am currently working on: